 Best Things To Do in Los Angeles

 Los Angeles has an exhaustive array of things to do.
 If you're a film buff, vintage Hollywood is a must-see.
 Some classic attractions in the area include TCL Chinese Theatre and the Hollywood Walk of Fame, and Paramount Pictures Studios, the only television and film studio left in Hollywood.
 For a taste of stardom, window-shop along Rodeo Drive or cruise Sunset Boulevard.
 There are also a plethora of shorelines to choose from, including Venice Beach, Zuma Beach and the Santa Monica Pier and Beach.
 Arts lovers will want to see a show at Walt Disney Concert Hall or swing by Los Angeles County Museum of Art to admire its collection.
 If you aren't sure where to start, a daylong guided tour of the city is a great way to orient yourself.
 And after exploring all LA has to offer, consider taking a daytrip south to Anaheim-Disneyland.

 The Getty Center is one of the most impressive architectural achievements in the United States – and it also contains some of the finest works of art in the world.
 The circular concrete-and-steel structure was designed by renowned architect Richard Meier, and it houses an abundance of art from various ages and nations.
 Here you'll find Renaissance paintings, 20th-century American photography, Baroque sculptures, historic manuscripts and more, all housed inside a sprawling, modern campus amid the Santa Monica Mountains.
 The museum also offers spectacular views of Los Angeles on clear days.

 Just west of downtown Los Angeles, Santa Monica contains one of the most legendary beach scenes in the United States.
 Santa Monica also boasts an abundance of great restaurants and excellent nightlife spots.
 The 3 miles of shoreline are renowned as some of the best in the area thanks to the soft sands, ideal weather and bevy of attractions.
-"State Beach," as its known, averages about 340 days of sunshine a year and acted as the backdrop for the popular television series "Baywatch."
+"State Beach," as it's known, has over 200 days of sunshine a year and acted as the backdrop for the popular television series "Baywatch."

-- #5View all PhotosfreeZuma Beach#5 in Los AngelesBeaches, Recreation, FreeTYPE2 hours to Half DayTIME TO SPENDBeaches, Recreation, FreeTYPE2 hours to Half DayTIME TO SPEND
+- #5View all PhotosfreeZuma Beach#5 in Los Angeles32 miles to city centerBeaches, Free, RecreationTYPE2 hours to Half DayTIME TO SPEND32 miles to city centerBeaches, Free, RecreationTYPE2 hours to Half DayTIME TO SPEND

 Malibu has a reputation for excessive wealth and exclusivity, yet all of the town's beaches are public – everyone's welcome.
 If you're seeking an LA beach spot for sunbathing and swimming, look no further than this part of town.
-The beaches here are far cleaner than those at Santa Monica or Venice Beach.
+This 1.8-mile beach is far cleaner than those at Santa Monica or Venice Beach.

 Malibu's Zuma Beach is considered one of the finest beaches in the Los Angeles area.
 Locals and tourists laud Zuma for its awesome waves, ample parking and easy access to beachside snacks.
 Plus, there are a plethora of lifeguard stations and bathroom facilities.

-- #7View all Photos#7 in Los AngelesShopping, FreeTYPE1 to 2 hoursTIME TO SPENDShopping, FreeTYPE1 to 2 hoursTIME TO SPEND
+- #6View all Photos#6 in Los Angeles5 miles to city centerFree, ShoppingTYPE1 to 2 hoursTIME TO SPEND5 miles to city centerFree, ShoppingTYPE1 to 2 hoursTIME TO SPEND

 Sitting south of West Hollywood is one of LA's most beloved landmarks: The Original Farmers Market.
 Founded in 1934, this cream-colored facility reels in both residents and tourists with the promise of fresh produce and the aroma of ready-to-eat snacks.
 You can visit throughout the week, although hours vary depending on the day.
 Entry is free, but you'll want to have some cash on hand should any of the treats whet your appetite.
-You can park for free for up to 90 minutes of parking at the market's two lots, provided that your ticket is validated at the market.
+You can park for free for up to 90 minutes at the market's two lots, provided that your ticket is validated at the market.
 (Fees apply for parking after the allotted 90 minutes and for nonvalidated tickets.)
 For a little help navigating the market, you can also take a guided foodie tour.

 Though some previous visitors wished this market had more produce and meat stalls, most appreciated the tasty dishes sold by many of the prepared food vendors and many call it a must-see spot.
 But keep in mind that this market is often crowded and has limited tables, so expect to eat outside the market area or wait for a table to become available.
 Find out more by visiting the market's website.